Community a Key Focus in Advancing Economic Resilience in the Tahoe-Truckee Area

 Community Outreach Meeting hosted in Spanish.
 Photo courtesy of Tahoe Prosperity Center.

-CA FWD is committed to advancing policy intersections that create a more inclusive and sustainable California where all people can prosper.
-The Voices of Shared Prosperity series amplifies the stories of Californians who are committing their time and talent to solutions that embrace equity, environmental sustainability, and economic opportunity.
+CA FWD’s Voices of Shared Prosperity blog series amplifies the stories of Californians who are committing their time and talent to solutions that embrace equity, environmental sustainability, and economic opportunity.

 This year, we’re highlighting leaders who are making a difference in the greater Sacramento region, leading up to the 2024 California Economic Summit taking place in Sacramento on October 8-10.